Respect: Physical gestures

 In many African/West Indian descent communities and some non-African/West Indian descent communities, respect can be signified by the touching of fists.

 Many gestures or physical acts that are common in the West can be considered disrespectful in Japan.
 For instance, one should not point directly at someone.
 When greeting someone or thanking them, it may be insulting if the person of lower status does not bow lower than the person with higher status.
 The duration and level of the bow depends on many factors such as age and status.
 Some signs of physical respect apply to women only.
-If a woman does not wear cosmetics or a brassiere, it is possible that she will be considered unprofessional or others may think she does not care about the situation.
+If a woman does not wear cosmetics or a brassiere, it is possible that she will be considered unprofessional or others may think she does not care about her situation.

-China
+Respect as a virtue

+Respect for others is a variety of virtue or character strength.
+The philosopher Immanuel Kant made the virtue of respect the core of his Categorical Imperative: